clarkli86/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

 My model is derived from the convolution neural network described in paper **End to End Learning for Self-Driving Cars**[1].
-It consists of convolution neural layers with 3x3 or 5x5 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+It consists of convolution neural layers with 3x3 or 5x5 filter sizes and depths between 24 and 64 (`model.py` lines 169-181)

-The model includes ELU layers to introduce nonlinearity (code line 176), and the data is normalized in the model using a Keras lambda layer (code line 173).
+The model includes ELU layers to introduce nonlinearity (code line 170-193), and the data is normalized in the model using a Keras lambda layer (code line 167).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (`model.py` lines 167-189).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 97-98).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (`model.py` line 202).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road, recovering from sharp corners, and driving in the opposite direction.
-There are 8 laps in total.
+There are 8 laps in total. (`model.py` line 20)

 For details about how I created the training data, see the next section.